KalidasVijaybhak/Git_Tutor/README.md

 	git pull --rebase origin master

    With the above command we can update the local repo with the changes of the remote branch to local branch

+##Tip 7 Know the local email address git is associated with
+	git config --global user.email